The world’s best private jet destinations – and the luxury hotels to book

 Best airport: Gustaf III Airport

 Widely known as one of the most glamorous destinations in the world, it’s only right that those with enough cash to splash should arrive here via equally stylish means.
 Gustaf III Airport, also known as St Jean Airport, is the main gateway for private jets on the French-speaking Caribbean island of St Barts, providing easy access to the island’s capital of Gustavia and beyond.
 As one of the most unique airfields in the region, and boasting one of the shortest runways in the world, trust us when we say that even landing here is an exhilarating experience.
-Once you’re outside the airport doors, discover St Barts’ signature white sand beaches, designer boutiques, and historical attractions such as the Wall House, which harks back to the island’s Swedish colonial era.
+Once you’re outside the airport doors, discover St Barts’ signature white sand beaches, designer boutiques, and historic attractions such as the Wall House, which harks back to the island’s Swedish colonial era.

 Where to stay: Cheval Blanc St-Barths

-The only hotel in the Caribbean granted Palace distinction – an award by the French government recognising uber-luxurious hotels – Cheval Blanc St-Barth is where to go for the royal treatment.
+The only hotel in the Caribbean granted Palace distinction – an award by the French government recognising uber-luxurious hotels – Cheval Blanc St-Barth is the place to go for the royal treatment.
 Situated just a stone’s throw from one of the island’s finest beaches, Baie des Flamands, the five-star hotel is home to 61 suites, bungalows and villas offering panoramic ocean views.

 Fine dining fare awaits at La Case, a popular island hotspot serving locally-inspired French cuisine by Michelin-starred chef Jean Imbert, while over at the beach restaurant La Cabane, dine on Caribbean classics such as traditional fish fritters, poke bowls and crab sando sandwiches with mango and pomegranate ketchup.
 Guerlain treatments – the first in the Caribbean – can be enjoyed at the Cheval Blanc Spa and, to mark the hotel’s 10th anniversary, book the exclusive Antilles Serenity treatment: an exfoliating, vanilla-scented scrub followed by a full-body massage.

-From £1,315 per night.
+From £1,300 per night.

 Botswana, Africa